 You’re not going to learn anything specifically relevant to consulting from Gladwell’s books, but his thinking, concepts, and terminology are incredibly popular in business conversations (in particular, his framework in The Tipping Point for understanding how trends spread via archetypes of information-mavens/connectors/salesmen).
 He’s a great writer, and his works are thoroughly enjoyable and relatively fast reads.

-Beyond The Consulting Bible, which I think is an easily digestible entry to the world of case studies, there are much more comprehensive treatments.
+Beyond The Consulting Bible, which I think is an easily digestible entry to the world of case studies, there are much more comprehensive treatments dealing specifically with the case interview.
 Here are the top 2 I’ve been able to find:

 Case In Point, by Marc Cosentino.
 This is probably the “seminal book” on case studies, if there is one – it’s been around a long time, Cosentino is highly respected, and while I did not personally use it during recruiting, I know many people who have and have had generally good results.